 Karate movies have done more to promote and popularize karate than any other medium.
-I still fondly recall binging on karate movies all day and getting excited to see my favorite moves on screen.
+I still fondly recall binging on karate movies all day and getting excited to see my favorite movies on screen.
 While the flavor of karate depicted in movies is not always that authentic and original, it is always exciting and exhilarating for people who care passionately about karate.

 For me, the most important part of the experience was getting to watch my favorite karate actors in all their glory nailing those karate moves interspersed with little words of wisdom from the deep philosophical side of karate.
 Combined, it has always been a wonderful experience that now inspires me to write about some of my favorite famous karate actors.

 A lot of karate movie stars have had first-hand experience with karate and have developed an understanding of not only the essence of the discipline, but the vital characteristics that would appeal to a global audience.
 The same can be said for film directors and fight choreographers.
 As I recall all of my favorite karate movies of all time, it makes me nostalgic about watching my favorite stars in action.

 So, let us talk about some of my favorite karate actors in movies.

 Table of Contents